abhisheksarkar30/git-extras-tool/README.md

 Following are the features currently available in the tool

 ### cdump
 We may require to have a backup of modifed/uncommitted files during your development to swap your current task or due to some other reason.
-This command will copy all those files and will dump to your specified location.
+This command will copy all those files and will dump to your specified location maintaining the relative folder structure of each file.

 *usage: gite cdump -c \<commit hash> [-p \<path>]*